-Nutriberries (8% pellets) and Avi-cakes (50% pellets) from Lafeber’s is used in most cases is a treat but either could be used as a full-time source nutrition providing and maximum amount of protein.
+Nutriberries (8% pellets) and Avi-cakes (50% pellets) from Lafeber’s is used in most cases as a treat but either could be used as a full-time source of nutrition providing and maximum amount of protein.

 Homemade “chop” and most homemade bird food recipes contain little to no useful protein.

 Your African grey has upwards of 8000 feathers.